strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 - Introduces a delay in the message-sending process for a specified number of milliseconds.
 - Useful for controlling the message production rate or simulating message processing times.
-- Handles potential `InterruptedException` if the thread is interrupted while paused.
+- Handles potential `InterruptedException` if the thread responsible for sending messages is interrupted while paused.

 **`randomBytes` method**